google-marketing-solutions/gps_building_blocks/py/gps_building_blocks/ml/diagnostics/README.md

       n_jobs=-1)
 ```

-### Binary classification diagnostics
+## Binary classification diagnostics

 This module helps to diagnose a binary classification model to make sure that
-the model is fair (e.g. no label leakage in features).
-It also extracts model
+the model is reasonable (e.g. no label leakage in features).
+It also extracts
-insights (the relationship between features and the predictions/label) helping
+model insights (the relationship between features and the predictions/label)
-to generate new business insights.
-Further, it produces plots to understand the
+helping to generate new business insights.
+Further, it produces plots to
-model performance in relation to the predictions helping to design media
+understand the model performance in relation to the predictions helping to
-experiments in the case of propensity models.
+design media experiments in the case of propensity models.

 The different functionalities are explained below.

-NOTE: Following all functions require a Pandas DataFrame containing `labels`
+NOTE: Following functions require a Pandas DataFrame with columns containing the
-and `probability predictions`.
+binary label (1.0 and 0.0 values) and predicted probabilities (between 0.0 and
+1.0).

 #### Calculate Performance Metrics